Julianne Hough Just Dyed Her Hair Ombré Pink — & It Looks So Fierce

 Hough makes no mention of the exact dye she used to get the subtle pink effect on her dirty-blonde base (neither in her Instagram post or Stories), so only time will tell whether it's a semi-permanent change or a temporary one-day look.

-If it's the former, she likely selected the hue to beautifully cover her grown-out blonde highlights until salons open again in Los Angeles, but if it's the latter, she could have used a spray-on color focused on just the mid-lengths and ends.
+If it's the former, she likely selected the hue to beautifully cover her grown-out blonde highlights until salons open again in Los Angeles, but if it's the latter, she could have used a spray-on colour focused on just the mid-lengths and ends.
 Want to give it a go?
-Wash-out dye is the ideal way to test drive pink hair before you take the plunge with a more permanent option, but either way, there's never been a better time to give pink a go.
+Wash-out dye is the ideal way to test drive pink hair before you take the plunge with a more permanent option, but either way, there's never been a better time to go pink.

 Advertisement